aponysus/rego/README.md

 Policy-driven, observability-first resilience library in Go for distributed systems.

 This repository is **early-stage**.
-Retry, timelines, and outcome classifiers exist today; budgets, hedging, remote control plane, and integrations are still in progress.
+Retry, budgets/backpressure, timelines, and outcome classifiers exist today; hedging, remote control plane, and integrations are still in progress.

 ## What you get today

 - A retry executor with bounded attempts, backoff/jitter, and per-attempt/overall timeouts
+- Per-attempt budgets/backpressure to prevent retry storms (opt-in via `retry.ExecutorOptions.Budgets`; fail-open by default)
 - A low-cardinality key model (`"svc.Method"`) that policies are attached to
 - Outcome classifiers for protocol/domain-aware retry decisions
 - Structured, per-attempt observability via `observe.Timeline`